 Over ten kilometers of shelving on six floors in the building of the Alte Universtätsbibliothek (former library building) house the holdings.
 There are approximately 55,000 bound and unbound newspaper volumes as well as 35,000 microfilms and 70,000 microfiches available plus approx. 180,000 fiches containing reference works, sources, work editions and doctoral theses.

-All newspapers are listed in the ULB catalogue [de] (OPAC).
+All newspapers are listed in

 The latest issues of the most important daily newspapers are available in the library’s main building in the cafeteria.
-Some of these newspapers are also available in the newspaper archive.
+Some of these newspapers are also available in the Newspaper Archive.

 For re-enlargement of microfilms, a reading device and scanner are available for your use.
 You can print copies using the attached printer or save digital copies on a CD or USB flash drive.